AutodeskGames/stingray-docs/source/interactive_help/managing_content/loading_unloading/defining_packages.md

 `IGNORE_DEPENDENCIES = <boolean>`

->	This flag determines whether or not Stingray loads any resources that are used by the resources listed in this package.
+>	This flag determines whether or not the engine loads any resources that are used by the resources listed in this package.
 See [Handling dependencies] above.
 If you set this option to `true`, only the resources that are explicitly listed in this file will be loaded.

 `ADD_PACKAGES = []`